 Eve’s Fund provides scholarships to Native American high school students

-Eve’s Fund started the scholarship fund as a way to address the significant educational needs of Native high school students.
+In 2011, Eve’s Fund started its scholarship fund as a way to address the significant educational needs of Native high school students.

-Research shows that nearly 50 percent of Native American students drop out of high school before graduation.
-Of those who do graduate from high school, only 5 percent proceed directly to four-year colleges.
+Research shows that nearly 50% of Native American students drop out of high school before graduation.
+Of those who do graduate from high school, only 5% proceed directly to four-year colleges.

 Widening the Scope